trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

     It is possible for the airline to send Allison a *frame* which requests only certain fields of the credential.
 The airline would not be able to see other fields of the credential, but cryptographic guarantees would still hold over the revealed fields.

     See the [CreateProof](../../reference/services/credential-service/#create-proof) reference for more information.

+!!! note "OpenID Connect for Presentation"

+    Trinsic offers an [OpenID Connect service](/reference/other/openid/){target=_blank} as an alternative flow for the exchange of a credential between a holder and a verifier.

+    In this flow, a holder simply clicks a link (or scans a QR code), logs into their Trinsic cloud wallet, and selects a credential to share.

 ---

 ## Verify Proof